Geotab/sdk-map-addin-samples/README.md

 9) **html** - shows how use html file as a amin file for map add-in.
 10) **makeModelYearTooltip** - shows how to display additional information retrieved using the SDK in the tooltip;
 11) **odometerFuelLevelTooltip** - shows how to display additional information (i.e. StatusData) retrieved using the SDK in the tooltip and using session storage `services.events`, `services.tooltip`, `services.api`;
+12) **vehicleInfo** - shows how to use the MyGeotab APIs and Map events to display current vehicle information when the user clicks on a vehicle on the map.

 To try it: